jpgontarz/jpgontarz/README.md

 I am a data analyst with 5 years of experience working in the food & beverage and workforce analysis industries, specializing in data cleaning & transformation, data analysis & reporting, and data visualization.

-Proficient in Excel, SQL, and Power BI, I am highly skilled at analyzing large datasets to uncover actionable insights and enhance business performance.
+My goal is to help harness data to uncover actionable insights and make informed business decisions.

-I am motivated to harness data for informed decision-making, while continuously pursuing opportunities for growth, learning, and tackling new challenges.
-Open to exploring new job opportunities in dynamic environments.
+❎ Excel | 🐬 SQL | 📶 Power BI

 📂 Check out my project portfolio on Medium ➡️ [@jpgontarz](https://medium.com/@jpgontarz)